-In addition, in the course of its geographic expansion, the Group has in the past, and expects to continue to acquire or invest in well-established brands.
+In addition, in the course of its geographic expansion, the Group has in the past and could continue to acquire or invest in well-established brands.
+However, going forward, the Group will be very selective when assessing M&A opportunities, both on their strategic and financial merits.
 In addition to integrating such brands into the Group's portfolio of products, the Group may develop new brands to supplement the consumer proposition in such markets with products of varying price points.
 If the value of such acquired brands is diminished or if the Group fails to successfully market and develop new brands to complement the acquired brands, its revenues and operating results could be materially adversely affected.